Tips for restoring damaged photos

 Yup, that’s right, you’ll want to start gluing or taping all those pieces back together now.
 But before you do, it’s important to make sure you’re using adhesive products that won’t continue to damage the photo.

-There are several photo-safe types of glue and tape available to choose from, like Pioneer’s Photo Glue Stick Square Dual Edge.
+Several photo-safe types of glue and tape are available, like Pioneer’s Photo Glue Stick Square Dual Edge.

 Make a digital copy